sundholmm/covid/README.md

 ## Migrations

-DDL migrations (.sql files) should be placed under migrations\ddl and they'll be run when the application starts Prefix the migrations files as 001, 002, 003, ..., 999 and add a description with underscores
+DDL migrations (.sql files) should be placed under migrations\ddl and they'll be run when the application starts Prefix the migrations files as 001, 002, 003, ..., 999 and add a description with underscores.

 Example: